mnavjeev/Econ103-Summer-2021/README.md

 - Identification using Instrumental Variables (Imbens and Angrist, 1994)
 - Final Project

 The midterm was taken during Week 4.
-The